Quantization of symplectic fibrations and canonical metrics: Spectral estimates for Berezin transforms

 Now by definition \eqref{KEdef} of a Kähler-Einstein metric and of the holomorphic Laplacian of $(X,g^{TX},J)$, which is half the Laplace-Beltrami operator $\Delta$, we know that

 This gives the result. \end{proof}

-Recall the $L^2$-norm $\|\cdot\|_{L_2}$ on $\cinf(X,\C)$ induced by the Liouville measure \eqref{voldef}.
 The crucial point in the asymptotic expansion \eqref{KSexp_KE} of the Berezin transform is the fact that it is a polynomial in the Laplace-Beltrami operator $\Delta$.
 This is a consequence of the Kähler-Einstein hypothesis, and is at the core of the following proof of Theorem \ref{mainthvb}, which is a refinement of \cite[\S\,3.5]{IKPS19}.